akshayrf12345/fa19-516-166/project/report.md

   are in development so might have to wait until those are further along before worrying about them
 * Keep everything in frugal.py or move GCP and Azure get pricing functions to other directories much like AWS currently is?
 Once again this will depend on other developments to Cloudmesh
+* GCP has an api to get pricing but it needs a key...how to use with cloudmesh/is this okay?

 ### Weekly Work Updates